amccall919/Homework-18/README.md

 The Tableau dashboard created here is designed to support a streamlined reporting process, offering a set of visualizations to deliver data insights to city officials.

+## Data Used
+I jused data from the 202410-citibike-tripdata.zip file.
+Specifically csv files